Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: A Text-Conditioned State Space Model

 \subsection{Question Backbone}

-The question backbone is responsible for extracting contextualized representations from natural language questions.
-In this work, the BERT model is adopted as the core component for question understanding, due to its strong performance in capturing semantic and syntactic information.
-Specifically, a pre-trained BERT-base model is utilized to encode each question into a sequence of contextualized token embeddings.

-To tailor BERT for the disaster reasoning task, additional task-specific layers are appended to its output.
-These layers include a fully connected projection layer followed by a ReLU activation function, enabling the transformation of BERT’s high-dimensional output into a feature space compatible with other modalities.
-This extension allows the model to align question semantics with TCSSM outputs.
+The question backbone's task is to extract contextualized representations from natural language questions.
+BERT \cite{devlin2019bert} has been adopted for this role, due to its strong semantic and syntactic information capturing performance.
+Specifically, a pre-trained BERT-base model has been used to encode each question into a sequence of contextualized token embeddings.
+To further tailor BERT for the CD task, a fully connected projection layer followed by a ReLU activation function has been appended, thus enabling the transformation of BERT’s high-dimensional output into a feature space compatible with the other modalities.